openpreserve/odf-validator/src/main/resources/org/openpreservation/odf/docs/docs/developer/index.md

 ## Serialisation of ValidationReports

-Once you have a `ValiationReport` it can be converted to XML or JSON using the `org.openpreservation.odf.validation.ValidationReports` class.
+Once you have a `ValidationReport` it can be converted to XML or JSON using the `org.openpreservation.odf.validation.ValidationReports` class.

 ```java
 import java.nio.file.Path;